luyilin/Aoba/README.md

   - golang: `cd ./docs` && `caddy`
   - ...etc, you can use any static file server as you like.

-* Finally save as pdf, open the file in a browser, and choose print.
+* Finally save the file as pdf, open the file in a browser, choose print and save.

 ## Deploy